sposmen/baires-tracker/README.md

 # Baires Tracker

 This is an intentional work to add time work on Baires based on their platform.
+This is *NOT an OFFICIAL* command line app from Baires.
+So if you decide to use it, it's on your own responsibility.

 ## Requirements